 Note: This covers suggestions from Geoff Hinton's talk given at UBC which was recorded May 30, 2013.
 It does not cover bleeding edge techniques.

 Below are suggestions for training and constructing a DNN (Deep Neural Network) given by Geoff Hinton.
-Each point below is expanded on to explain the reasoning behind each recommendation.
+Each point below is further expanded on.

 - Have a Deep Network.

-- Pretrain if you dont have alot of unlabelled training data forget if you do
+- Pretrain if you do not have alot of unlabelled training data.
+If you do skip it.

 - Initialize the weight to sensible values.